alterNERDtive/VoiceAttack-profiles/README.md

   for EliteDangerous and SpanshAttack; makes anything involving hitting E:D key binds portable.
-* [EDDI](https://github.com/EDCD/EDDI) installed as a VoiceAttack plugin: required for EliteDangerous SpanshAttack and Streamattack, optional for RatAttack and SealAttack.
+* [EDDI](https://github.com/EDCD/EDDI) installed as a VoiceAttack plugin: required for EliteDangerous, SpanshAttack and Streamattack, optional for RatAttack and SealAttack.
 If you are already running EDDI and want to keep the default speech responder active, you will need to re-enable it in your profile _after_ running the `<profile>.startup` command.